-w Withdrawn.
+W Withdrawn.
 Awarded when a student officially withdraws from a course, or when an instructor withdraws a student from a course.
 Students may not withdraw from a course after the sixth week has been completed.
 Excused from the course for extraordinary circumstances.
 Generally, "extraordinary circumstances" is narrowly interpreted to mean the development of unforeseen, unexpected circumstances beyond a student's ability to control that prevent continued attendance in all classes (death of an immediate family member, a change in the student's employment, and mental or physical illness befalling the student or a family member.)
 WE A request for a grade of WE must be accompanied by a letter from the student explaining the circumstances.
 In addition, substantiating documentation must be provided.
 A grade of WE may be requested anytime during the term of enrollment, and all courses currently enrolled in must be included in the WE request.
 A grade of WE is not automatic and is subject to review and approval.

-S Awarded to a student showing satisfactory progress on culminating experience, with the exception of the MBA.
-I Assignment of an Incomplete is reserved for extraordinary circumstances that prevent a student from completing the requirements of a course by the end of the session.
-"Extraordinary S Awarded to a student showing satisfactory progress on culminating experience, with the exception of the MBA.
-Assignment of an Incomplete is reserved for extraordinary circumstances that prevent a stu circumstances" is narrowly interpreted to mean unforeseen, unexpected circumstances beyond the student's control that prevents continued attendance in all classes (death of an immediate family member, a change in the student's employment, mental or physical illness befalling the student or a member of the immediate family).
+Awarded to a student showing satisfactory progress on culminating experience, with the exception of the MBA.

+Assignment of an Incomplete is reserved for extraordinary circumstances that prevent a student from completing the requirements of a course by the end of the session.
+"Extraordinary circumstances" is narrowly interpreted to mean unforeseen, unexpected circumstances beyond the student's control that prevents continued attendance in all classes (death of an immediate family member, a change in the student's employment, mental or physical illness befalling the student or a member of the immediate family).
 The request for an Incomplete must be initiated by the student by filling out the Incomplete Grade Request Form.
 Only the instructor may grant an incomplete.